tonyest/Prospress/readme.txt

 == Installation ==

-1. Upload everything into the "/wp-content/plugins/" directory of your installation.
+1. Upload everything into the "/wp-content/plugins/" directory of your WordPress installation.
 2. Activate Prospress in the "Plugins" admin panel.

-Just because Prospress does so much doesn't mean its installation should be tough.
+Prospress supports the default TwentyTen and will attempt to work with other themes.
+If you find quirks with your theme, make a post in the [Theme Compatibility forum](http://prospress.org/forums/forum/theme-compatibility).

 == Frequently Asked Questions ==

 If you have a question not answered here, please ask in the Prospress [support forums](http://prospress.org/forums).

-= How is Prospress different to other shopping cart plugins =
+= How is Prospress different to other shopping cart plugins? =

 There are many great shopping cart plugins for WordPress; Prospress isn’t one of them.

 With Prospress, registered users can post their own auctions, place bids on the auctions of others, provide feedback and make payments.
-It creates a many-to-many exchange that differs to the one-to-many exchange of a shopping cart plugin.
+It creates a many-to-many exchange that differs to the one-to-many exchange of an online store.

 = Do I need a special theme to use Prospress? =

-Prospress attempts to work with your existing theme.
+A goal of the Prospress project is to support existing WordPress themes rather than require a new one.

-Due to the gamut of themes, it's not possible to support them all, so the built-in templates may display with quirks.
+Due to the gamut of themes, it's not possible to support them all just yet, so the built-in templates may display with quirks.
 If this happens on your site, not to worry, you can add two custom template files to your theme's directory - `index-auctions.php` and `single-auction.php`.

 If you're comfortable with HTML/CSS, check out the `pp-index-auctions.php` and `pp-single-auction.php` for a guide.
 It's really quite easy to make your own templates.